Zeppelin500/DlmsCosemLib/README.md

 * **["meterNumber"]** countains the serial Number of the meter
 * **["timestamp"]** countains the timestamp of the records

-There are more records available but you have to delete the out comment in the library.

 ### Method: `getError`